 Dr. Finnerty also offers cognitive testing when necessary related to IQ/ ability, achievement, memory, etc. (ex: WAIS-IV, WISC-V, WMS-IV, WIAT-III).
-He can include effort testing and/or an adaptive behavior assessment when necessary.
+He can include effort testing and/or an adaptive behavior assessments when necessary.

 Please call Dr. Finnerty to discuss any specific testing questions or needs: (330)495-8809.

 Do you provide independent IQ testing, achievement testing and/or gifted and talented evaluations?

 Dr. Finnerty can administer these tests for you.
 This is typically done for questions related to giftedness, monitoring academic achievement or disability concerns.
 However,